vaibhav211002/codeIt/README.md

 ## Features 💪

-- 📁 Dump your code snippets or projects
+- 📁 Drop your code snippets or projects
 - 📚 Discover and learn from a wide variety of coding resources
 - 🌟 Contribute and collaborate with the coding community